kencormack/FTM-400XDR-exports/README.md

 - North American Railroad Frequencies
 - 220MHz Band (1.25 Meter) Simplex and Northeast Ohio Repeater frequencies

 Entries 1 through 100 are identical in the BAND-A and BAND-B lists.
 This was done partly to speed the initial setup, but mainly to ensure that channel numbers were consistent between the "bands", for those simplex frequencies I could transmit on.
 (Yes, I know that only BAND-B can do APRS, and that only BAND-A can do digital.)
-From entry 101 on, each "band" goes off in different directions.
+From entry 101 onward, each "band" goes off in different directions.

 BAND-A contains Amateur Radio frequencies that I can legally transmit on, with an unmodified FTM-400XDR radio (eg: repeaters and FM satellites).
 BAND-B includes frequencies (and modes) of interest that an unmodified FTM-400XDR can receive, but can not transmit on.
 As a retired Coast Guard Avionicsman (HH-3F helicopters), I have an interest in both VHF Marine, and Aviation traffic.
 I also have a fascination with trains, hence the RR frequencies.
 And finally, the 220MHz (1.25 Meter) frequencies are here on BAND-B just for listening, as the radio cannot transmit on 1.25 Meters.